Eratosthenes/denoue/README.md

 **Low ceremony.** Logging shouldn’t require long chains of calls or config boilerplate.
 Denoue gives you simple methods (`Info`, `Warn`, `Error`) that just log, with a format string and optional arguments.
 For more advanced needs, you can create your own logging functions with minimal effort.

 **Composability.** Logs are built from simple parts (`JPair`, `JArray`, `JGroup`, `JDict`) that can be added and modified independently.
 This makes it easy for different layers of your application to contribute structured information without conflicts.

+**No stdlib hijacking.** Some libraries (ahem... zerolog) shadow Go’s standard library logger by providing their own log package.
+Denoue doesn’t do this—it’s explicit by design.
+You create a logger with `denoue.New()` and pass it around.
+No globals, no surprises, no hijacking the standard library.

 ### Comparison with other loggers